aloop/discord-bot/README.md

 ### With systemd

-The service is setup to run an `npm clean-install` before the server is started.
+The service is setup to run `pnpm install --prod --frozen-lockfile` before the server is started.

 Note that if you have changed the listenPort in config.json from the default of 5000 you will need to change `SocketBindAllow=tcp:5000` in `discord-bot.service` to reflect that change